asif-mahmud/pyramid_ring/README.md

 - `make upgrade` : Migrate your database to latest revision.
 - `make downgrade` : Migrate your database to a previous revision.
 - `make run` : Run `pserve` to serve local server.
-- `make csswatch` : Run `gulp watch` to build css files if any change occurs.
 - `make runtests` : Run `pytest` to test the project.

 ###Notes